-The Postgraduate Certificate in Primary Computing (PG Cert) is an innovative and flexible course designed to meet the needs of teachers in primary schools and enhance the capability of the schools they work in to produce outstanding work in the area of Computing.
-The PG Cert comprises two modules that are studied successively.
+The Postgraduate Certificate in Primary Computing is an innovative and flexible course designed to meet the needs of teachers in primary schools, enabling the schools they work in to excel in the area of Computing.
+The course can be studied via distance learning or with some face-to-face options.
+You will gain professional recognition as a computing specialist, giving you the confidence to teach and lead in this subject.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.